A hierarchical resource-efficient deep policy gradient method for continuous-time optimal control problems: Preliminaries

 The goal of PGM is to find an approximately optimal policy rather than the value function.
-However, to develop the methods of this paper, we require to find an approximate value function for the discretized problem, which is covered in this section.
-Given $\hat{X}^{\pi^*n}$ be an optimal trajectory for discretized-state variable in \eqref{Euler-Maruyama}, we recall from \eqref{defn:value_discrete} that $\hat{V}(t_i,x)=\mathbb{E}[Y^{\pi^*n}_{t_i}|\hat{X}^{\pi^*n}_{t_i}=x]$, where
+However, to develop the methods of this paper, we need to find an approximate value function for the discretized problem, which is covered in this section.
+Assume that the optimal policy for \eqref{prob:control_discretized} exists and let $\hat{X}^{\pi^{*n}}$ be an optimal trajectory for discretized-state variable in \eqref{Euler-Maruyama}, we recall from \eqref{defn:value_discrete} that $\hat{V}(t_i,x)=\mathbb{E}[Y^{\pi^{*n}}_{t_i}|\hat{X}^{\pi^{*n}}_{t_i}=x]$, where

-is the cost along the optimal trajectory $\hat{X}^{\pi^*n}$.
+is the cost along the optimal trajectory $\hat{X}^{\pi^{*n}}$.
 On the other hand, by definition of conditional expectation, the value function $\hat{V}(t_i,x)$ is the a.s. unique minimizer of

-where the infimum is over the set of all Borel functions $v(x)$ such that $v(\hat{X}^{\pi^{*}n}_{t_i})\in L^2$, i.e., $\mathbb{E}[(v(\hat{X}^{\pi^{*}n}_{t_i}))^2]<\infty$.
+where the infimum is over the set of all Borel functions $v(x)$ such that $v(\hat{X}^{\pi^{*n}}_{t_i})\in L^2$, i.e., $\mathbb{E}[(v(\hat{X}^{\pi^{*n}}_{t_i}))^2]<\infty$.
 When the discretized problem is replaced by the risk minimization \eqref{prob:empirical_risk_minimization_theta}, we use an approximate optimal trajectory to approximate the value function.
 Given $\theta^*\in\mathop{\text{\normalfont argmin}}\limits_{\theta}{\mathcal{J}}^{n}(\theta)$, \eqref{cond_expect} is replaced by

 where $\hat{X}^{\theta^*}$ satisfies \eqref{X^theta} and

 is the cost along the optimal trajectory $\hat{X}^{\theta^*}$.
 Problem~\ref{cond_expect_theta} is a minimization problem over a set of functions, which can be approximated by using risk minimization: